captn3m0/captn3m0.github.com/_posts/2012-05-23-phonegap-blog-post.md

 The presentation was made as a string of screenshots developing the application, so its not really much help.
 But here it is anyway.
 [View Original](https://speakerdeck.com/u/captn3m0/p/akira-presentation).

 <script async class="speakerdeck-embed" data-id="4f6effee933f08002201ea60" data-ratio="1.3333333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 # Prize
 I won a PS3.
 Yay!

-If you have any problems with the code, or the process, you can contact me at my [about page](/about)
+If you have any problems with the code, or the process, feel free to [reach out](/contact).